-Cherry tomatoes—and other tiny varieties like grape tomatoes—are the perfect summer snack, whether you're plucking them off the vine in the garden or out of a carton on the ride home from the market.
+Cherry tomatoes, and other tiny varieties like grape tomatoes, are the perfect summer snack, whether you're plucking them off the vine in the garden or out of a carton on the ride home from the market.

-Just What Are Cherry Tomatoes?
+What Are Cherry Tomatoes

-The title "cherry tomato" is generally conferred on any very small tomato—usually smaller than an inch across.
+The title "cherry tomato" is generally conferred on any very small tomato, usually smaller than an inch across.
 Within the family of "cherry tomatoes," you will find pear tomatoes (small and pear-shaped), grape tomatoes (oval-shaped and 1/2-inch across or smaller), and the super tiny currant tomatoes no bigger than a pinkie nail.

-Look for Sweet 100s and Sungolds at markets, as well as heirloom and hybrid varieties like Honeybunch, Sweet Olives, and Tiny Tims at markets for great, sweet and bright tomato flavor in tiny packages.
+Look for Sweet 100s and Sungolds at markets, as well as heirloom and hybrid varieties like Honeybunch, Sweet Olives, and Tiny Tims at markets for great, sweet, and bright tomato flavor in tiny packages.

-How to Choose & Store Cherry Tomatoes
+How to Choose and Store Cherry Tomatoes

-Like all tomatoes, cherry tomatoes dislike a chill.
+Same as bigger tomatoes, cherry tomatoes dislike a chill.
 Keep cherry tomatoes at room temperature for the best flavor and to avoid the mealy texture that can result from putting them in the refrigerator.
 You can keep them in a bowl on the counter for super easy, healthful snacking.

 Tasty Ways to Use Cherry Tomatoes